redhat-performance/badfish/README.md

 ```

 ### Forcing a one time boot to a specific type
-To force systems to perform a one-time boot to a specific type you can use the ```--boot-to-type``` option and pass as an argument the device type of either foreman or director that you want the one-time boot to be set to.
+To force systems to perform a one-time boot to a specific type you can use the ```--boot-to-type``` option and pass as an argument the device type, as defined on the iDRAC interfaces yaml, that you want the one-time boot to be set to.
 For this action you must also include the path to your interfaces yaml.
 This will change the one time boot BIOS attributes OneTimeBootMode and OneTimeBootSeqDev and on the next reboot it will attempt to PXE boot or boot from the first interface defined for that host type on the interfaces yaml file.
 ```
 ./src/badfish/badfish.py -H mgmt-your-server.example.com -u root -p yourpass -i config/idrac_interfaces.yml --boot-to-type foreman
 ```